 Tutoring in Idaho Falls

-In fall and spring semesters, you don't need an appointment to meet with a math tutor.
+You don't need an appointment to meet with a math tutor.
 Just come to CHE 220 at one of the times listed below and check in and out on the computer.
-You'll sit down and start working on your math problems.
+You'll sit down and start working on your math problems, and a tutor will be available for questions and explanations.

 Content Area Tutoring in Idaho Falls

-Content Area Tutoring Offers small-group tutoring in subjects like biology, history, and spanish.
-To get a tutor, fill out a Tutor Request form.
-Print out the PDF file or pick one up at the Tutoring office, CHE 220.
-Return the completed request form either by
+Click here for a Tutor Request Form.
+Content Area Tutoring offers small-group tutoring in subjects like biology, history, and Spanish.
+To request a tutor, fill out the PDF file or pick a paper request form up at the Tutoring office, CHE 220.
+Return the completed form either by

-- emailing the completed form to firstname.lastname@example.org as an email attachment,
+- sending it to firstname.lastname@example.org as an email attachment,

-- bring the completed application back to CHE 220 when the room is open,
+- bringing it back to CHE 220 when the room is open, or

-- or slip it under the door if the room is closed.
+- slipping it under the door if the room is closed.

 When we receive your application, we'll see if we have any tutors for that course whose schedules work with yours.